2021 Investment Climate Statements: Bosnia and Herzegovina

 From Top Five Sources/To Top Five Destinations (US Dollars, Millions)

 “0” reflects amounts rounded to +/- USD 500,000.

-According to the BiH Central Bank, FDI in BiH in the first nine months of 2019 amounted to USD 505 million.
-In 2018, total FDI in BiH was USD 458 million.
+According to the BiH Central Bank preliminary data for 2020, FDI inflow in Bosnia and Herzegovina decreased by 34% comparing to the same period of 2019 and amounted to USD 299 million.
 The all-time high for FDI was USD 2.1 billion in 2007.
-Most investments in 2014-2019 came from Croatia, Austria, Russia, Serbia, The Netherlands, UAE, and the United Kingdom.
+Most investments in 2014-2020 came from Croatia, Austria, Russia, Serbia, The Netherlands, UAE, and the United Kingdom.